tylerzeman/Weather-Dashboard/README.md

 ## Description

 The app features a seach bar that allows the user to search for many different cities and display the cities weather, wind speed, humidity and UV Index.
 I used the
-OpenWeather One Call API: (https://openweathermap.org/api/one-call-api) to retrive this data.
+OpenWeather One Call API: (https://openweathermap.org/api/one-call-api) to retrieve this data.

 ## Deployed-Site